guocailee/notebook/getting-started.md

 - [ ] Want to see how to manage your tasks?
 Go to the [[todo]] note

 - [ ] The section at the end of this file contains wikilink definitions, which enable navigation of your notes from GitHub's web UI, and in general to make `[[wikilinks]]` understood by any markdown parser.
-See [[link-reference-definitions]].
+See [[test]].

 - [ ] To explore all the Foam settings, press `cmd+,`, then `Extensions > Foam`